MinnaNordqvist/electric/README.md

 ✅ Filtering

 ✅ Single Day View:
-Select a date to see a graph visualisation by the hour.
+Select a date to see a graph visualization by the hour.
 **Consumption, production, price.**
 Find the hour with most electricity consumption compared to production, and the cheapest electricity hours for the day at one glance.
 ✅ Running backend in Docker